Mercer Large-Scale Kernel Machines from Ridge Function Perspective: Approximation property

 The following theorem is similar to the RR result, but there are some differences.
-The theorem below states that a symmetric function $ k: \R^{2n}\to \R$ has an approximant given by \eqref{kRR} but without any restrictions on the coefficients $\{c_j\}$.
-If we add one assumption, that for any finite set of points \( \{x_1, x_2, \ldots, x_n\} \subset X \), the Gram matrix \( G_n \) defined by \( G_n =[ k(x_i, x_j)]_{1\leq i,j\leq n} \) is positive definite,and hence $k$ is Mercer kernel, RR result assures that an approximant given by \eqref{kRR} can be chosen such that $c_j>0$.
+The theorem below states that a symmetric function $ k: \R^{2d}\to \R$ has an approximant given by \eqref{kRR}, where $\sigma=\cos$. but without any restrictions on the coefficients $\{c_j\}$.
+It is counterpart of mentioned Rahimi Recht's theorem.

-However, even an approximant with some negative coefficients can still be a Mercer kernel, as shown below.
-Moreover, we cannot claim that an approximant with positive coefficients is necessarily better than one with arbitrary coefficients.